ajacint0/Stardist-Training-Pipeline/README.md

 This assumes the movie that is going to be analyzed has already been put throught the registration and deconvolution pipeline

 ## Crop and change dtype of images to 16bit
-- The deconvolved images will most likely be too large to put in the training data, only crop the area with the pole cells
+- The deconvolved images will most likely be too large to put in the training data, only crop the area with the pole cells and set to 16bit using .astype('uint16')

 ## Create movie folders
 1. Go to the nuclear_segmentation directory, if it doesn't exist, create one